Sinocephale: Description

 Pachycephalosaurs were small bipedal animals bearing thickened skulls with a dome shape on their tops.
 As members of Marginocephalia, they possessed an overhanging "shelf" on the back of their skulls formed by the and bones, termed the parietosquamosal shelf.
 As Sinocephale is only known from a parietal, its only documented anatomy is the rear skull.
 Its primary distinguishing trait is the deeply embayed middle section of this shelf formed by the parietal.
 Thus, the skull would have had a roughly heart-shaped profile when seen from above.
 The parietal formed a significant portion of the shelf, clearly separating the left and right squamosals.
 This is similar to Foraminacephale and some species of Sphaerotholus, but unlike some other pachycephalosaurs such as Stegoceras or Prenocephale where the parietal is mostly enclosed by the squamosals.
 Whereas the shelves of many other pachycephalosaurs are generally covered with ornamental knobs of bone, that of Sinocephale lacks these and the bone merely possesses very small, randomly spaced rugosities.
 More prominently, a small ridge is present near the back of the parietal, similar to Acrotholus and some specimens of Stegoceras but not present in other pachycephalosaurs.

 Though only partially preserved, the maximum thickness of the dome is estimated to have been around 7.5 cm.
-Like in other pachycephalosaurs, this dome would have been formed by the unpreserved bones in addition to the parietals.
+Like in other pachycephalosaurs, this dome would have been formed by the unpreserved bones (placed over the eyes) in addition to the parietals.
 The complete parietal has a roughly triangular shape, wide in the front and narrowing to a smaller width in the centre of the parietosquamosal shelf in the back.
 Its front edge, which would have articulated with the frontals, has a bone texture with distinct vertical ridges.
-Further back in the dome, the (holes on top of the skull) were entirely closed, similar to other advanced pachycephalosaurs, covered with 2.1 cm of bone.
+Further back on the dome, the (holes on top of the skull) were entirely closed, similar to other advanced pachycephalosaurs, covered with 2.1 cm of bone.
 The closure of these holes left hollow temporal chambers enclosed in the skull, and in Sinocephale these were large and their roofs were high-arched.
 This is similar to the condition of Sphaerotholus and Pachycephalosaurus, but unlike the restricted temporal chambers found in Stegoceras and Foraminacephale.
 The dome appears to have extended nearly to the back of the skull, leaving no undomed surface on the parietosquamosal shelf, though this is known to vary during growth in other pachycephalosaurs.
 The parietosquamosal shelf appears intermediate between the flat shape seen in basal (early-diverging) taxa like Stegoceras and the smooth, downturned shape seen in more advanced genera such as Foraminacephale and Sphaerotholus; this intermediate condition is shared with Acrotholus.